dortania/GPU-Buyers-Guide/amd-gpu.md

 * RX 5700 XT
 * RX 5700 XT 50th Anniversary Edition

-Note: 5500 series hasn't been added yet as I have yet to check validity with the PCI ID match in the drivers.
-Once done I will update this portion
+Note: 5500 series haven't been added to the IOPCIMatch property in the AMDRadeonX6000.kext, this may change but currently on the 5700 series is supported.

 **Lexa Series \(RX 500\) Highest Supported OS: None**